-Christmas Is Often A Catalyst For Change – Successful Separation
+Christmas Is Often A Catalyst For Change – How To Prepare for a Successful Separation

 Posted by: Sue Atkins

 I often find that I get many clients coming to see me after Christmas about how to separate after spending more time together at Christmas.
 Christmas acts as a catalyst for change and the New Year offers a new beginning for many.